-As the seasons change, our hives face certain risks, such as attack from parasites and being underprepared for the winter to come.
+As the seasons change, our hives face certain risks, such as attacks from parasites and being underprepared for the winter to come.
 From the mites feeding on our bees to the moths trying to destroy our hives, we have a lot of work cut out for us as we manage the safety of our bees.
 We must diligently check for signs of infestation and take steps to keep our hives as strong as they can be.

 Around this time of year, with the changes in temperature and often damp weather, our bee populations are very susceptible to parasitic takeovers.
 With the boom in their numbers throughout the productive and pollen-abundant seasons comes a similar increase in the Varroa Destructor population.
 These mites latch onto the abdominal joints of passing bees and feed on their hemolymph, much like a tick feeds on a mammal's blood.
 They also get in the cells of honeybee larvae and feed on them as they develop.
-This stunts their growth and leaves them vulnerable to many viruses and diseases that negatively impacts the colony’s productivity.
+This stunts their growth and leaves them vulnerable to many viruses and diseases that negatively impact the colony’s productivity.

 In addition to the Varroa mite infestation, hives can be weakened due to aging queens laying fewer eggs, the introduction of a virus or disease, diminishing stores of food, and sometimes due to robbery by another hive.
 If the population of a hive drops too low, the bees won't be able to protect the hive from larger parasites, like wax moths and small hive beetles.
-Wax Moths